Digital-C-Fiber/PyDapsys/README.md

 PyDapsys is a package to read neurography recordings made with [DAPSYS](http://dapsys.net/) (Data Acquisition Processor System).
 It is based on a reverse-engineered specification of the binary data format used by the latest DAPSYS version.

-Optionally, the library provides functionality to store loaded data into [Neo](https://github.com/NeuralEnsemble/python-neo) datastrucutres, from where they can be exported into various other formats.
+Optionally, the library provides functionality to store loaded data into [Neo](https://github.com/NeuralEnsemble/python-neo) datastructures, from where they can be exported into various other formats.

 ## Installation